-We do not store any personally identifiable information on our site.
-We have a few “contact” forms on the site you can use if you would like to request that we contact you.
+We have a few contact forms on the site you can use if you would like to request that we contact you.
 Filling out a “contact” form on our site is the equivalent of you sending an email to us.
-We do not store any of your information on our website.
 If you would rather not fill out a form to send us an email, feel free to directly email us: joseph (at) swiftotter.com

 We utilize several Google services on our site.
 We use Google Analytics to gather anonymous analytics and statistics about our site and how it is being used by our visitors so we can improve our website.
 We use Google Adwords (and we can help get your business up and running with Adwords as well).
 Google Adwords allows us to display ads when certain search terms are searched in Google by people in certain regions.
 We use Google Remarketing so we can remind visitors who have been on our site about our services.

 In order for Google to effectively track visitors, display ads, and keep statistics, they place a tracking cookie when you visit our site.
 If you would like to avoid that cookie, simply view our site in “privacy mode” or change the settings in your browser to not accept cookies.
 If you would like to remove a cookie, run a search using your preferred search engine for “how to clear cookies in your browser” (for example, in Chrome press Control+Shift+Delete and then choose to clear cookies from the past hour).
 And, for those who are interested, read more about Google’s General Privacy, and Google’s Ad Privacy.
 You can also modify your Google Ads Settings.

 We do not provide health care related services.
 Our web site is not targeted towards children under 13 (COPPA law) or students (SOPIPA law).